Remembering Staff Sergeant Jacob McMillan

 I handed him the checklist.
 “You’re my copilot.
 Let’s check ’em off one by one.”

-He didn’t hesitate as he grabbed the laminated card and started rattling off the tasks until we were ready for takeoff.
+He didn’t hesitate.
+He grabbed the laminated card and started rattling off the tasks with the confidence of someone used to procedure and discipline.

 I chuckled.
 “That’s only about 110 horsepower in this little engine that could.”

-He explained it was an aerobatic maneuver designed to get a bogey off our tail.
-Using his hand to demonstrate, he showed how the plane climbs full blast into the sky until it can’t power itself any higher, and then abruptly pivots to point its nose at the earth below.
+He grinned and explained it was an aerobatic maneuver designed to get a bogey off our tail.
+Using his hand to demonstrate, he showed how the plane aggressively climbs into the sky, then abruptly pivots to point its nose at the earth below.

-I didn’t trust myself or the weathered rental plane to withstand that type of aerial maneuver.
+I didn’t trust myself or the weathered rental plane to withstand that type of aerial stunt.
 Instead, I decided to give Jake a thrill by performing a 60-degree steep turn that produced g-forces twice his body weight.
 Even feeling the weight of 370 pounds didn’t faze him!
-So, I applied full power and raised the nose to perform a climb angle so high the horizon disappeared from our view.
+So, I applied full power and raised the nose to perform a climb angle so high the blue horizon disappeared from our view.
 The flight controls got mushy, and the airplane started buffeting.
-The plane’s nose dipped and we got that sinking feeling you get on a rollercoaster.
-I glanced over at Jacob and he looked as though he was trying to stifle a yawn.
+The plane’s nose dipped and we got that sinking feeling in our gut that you get on a rollercoaster.
+I glanced over at Jacob and he looked as though he was stifling a yawn.
 My sidekick was fearless!

 “Army chopper pilots would try to scare us and make us airsick,” he said.
 “They’d fly sideways, backwards… They’d drop the nose and build up airspeed and skim the treetops.
 If any of us puked, we’d owe them a case of beer.”